Final girl: Samantha Carpenter

-Being the estranged daughter of the late Billy Loomis, Samantha Carpenter (from Scream (2022)) becomes the new target of the new generation of Ghostface killers.
+Being the estranged daughter of the late Billy Loomis, Samantha Carpenter (from Scream (2022) and Scream VI) becomes the new target of the new generation of Ghostface killers.
 Throughout the film, it is revealed that she has been haunted by her father's past and struggles with the legacy he left behind.
 Her survival and eventual triumph over the killers further subverts the traditional Final Girl trope, as she is not presented as a purely innocent or virginal character.
 Instead, she is a "flawed and complex individual who is ultimately able to use her past trauma and inner strength to overcome the killers".